TheCandidStartup/TheCandidStartup.github.io/_drafts/json-relational-database-grid-view.md

 [^1]: Within the last 10 years.
 Which is recent when you consider the development history of relational databases.

-TODO: Update data model
-{% include candid-image.html src="/assets/images/databases/tenant-project-issue-attribute.png" alt="Tenant-Project-Issue-Attribute data model" %}
+{% include candid-image.html src="/assets/images/databases/tenant-project-issue-json.png" alt="Tenant-Project-Issue-Attribute JSON data model" %}

-We can replace the 400 typed, mostly NULL, custom field columns with a single JSON column.
+We've replace the 400 typed, mostly NULL, custom field columns with a single JSON column.

 ## Schema